evotions/KeyboardEmu-for-BBC-Microbit/Extension_README.md

-# Serial HID Extension for micro:bit
+# Keyboard Emu for BBC Microbit

-This extension allows your micro:bit to act as a keyboard and mouse via USB serial connection instead of Bluetooth.
-This frees up the radio antenna for other purposes while providing reliable HID functionality.
+This extension allows your BBC micro:bit to emulate keyboard and mouse input via USB serial connection instead of Bluetooth.
+This frees up the radio antenna for other purposes while providing reliable input emulation functionality.

 ## Features